 Alternatively, you could use your CDN.
 Cloudflare users on paid plans can access the CDN’s Polish feature, which offers automatic WebP conversion.
 Like the other solutions I’ve mentioned above, Polish works by swapping a page’s JPEG and PNG images with WebP versions for browsers that support this file type.

-For WP Rocket users, you’ll be happy to know that support for WebP is on the roadmap for the upcoming version of WP Rocket 3.3.
+For WP Rocket users, you’ll be happy to know that support for WebP is on the roadmap for a feature major version of WP Rocket.